syncfusion-content/ej2-angular-docs/ej2-angular/color-picker/getting-started.md

 >> The `showButtons` property is disabled in this sample because the control buttons are not needed for inline type.
 To know about the control buttons functionality, refer to the [`showButtons`](./how-to/hide-control-buttons) sample.

-N> You can refer to our [Angular color picker](https://www.syncfusion.com/angular-ui-components/angular-color-picker) feature tour page for its groundbreaking feature representations.
-You can also explore our [Angular ColorPicker example](https://ej2.syncfusion.com/angular/demos/#/material/color-picker/default) that shows how to render the ColorPicker in Angular.
+N> You can refer to our [Angular Color Picker](https://www.syncfusion.com/angular-components/angular-color-picker) feature tour page for its groundbreaking feature representations.
+You can also explore our [Angular Color Picker example](https://ej2.syncfusion.com/angular/demos/#/bootstrap5/color-picker/default) that shows you how to render the ColorPicker in Angular.